justinbc/help/getstarted/security.md

 ---

 ####Third-party Apps -- this paragraph makes zero sense!
-If you choose to access Bitcasa using third-party applications (“apps”), be aware that those apps utilize their own security protocols and have their own privacy policies.
-If you’re not comfortable with the privacy and security features of those apps, you shouldn’t use them to access Bitcasa.
+If you choose to access Bitcasa using third-party applications ("apps"), be aware that those apps utilize their own security protocols and have their own privacy policies.
+If you're not comfortable with the privacy and security features of those apps, you shouldn't use them to access Bitcasa.
 For example, third-party apps might not employ encryption when transmitting data, might collect information that Bitcasa does not, and might use information differently than Bitcasa does.

 ---
 ####Add your own layer of encryption to Bitcasa